 An aortic valve with two instead of the normal three flaps and an enlarged aorta

 Heart damage (cardiomyopathy) that occurred in a previous pregnancy

 Moderate or severe heart failure

 If women who have one of these disorders become pregnant, doctors advise them to terminate the pregnancy as early as possible.

 Pregnancy requires the heart to work harder.
-Consequently, pregnancy may worsen a heart disorder or cause a heart disorder to produce symptoms for the first time.
+Consequently, pregnancy may worsen a heart disorder or cause a heart disorder to cause symptoms for the first time.
 Usually, the risk of death (to the woman or fetus) is increased only when a heart disorder was severe before the woman became pregnant.
-However, depending on the type and severity of the heart disorder, serious complications may develop in more than 10% of women.
+However, depending on the type and severity of the heart disorder, serious complications may develop.
 These complications include accumulation of fluid in the lungs (pulmonary edema), an abnormal heart rhythm, and stroke.

 The risk of problems increases throughout pregnancy as demands on the heart increase.
 Pregnant women with a heart disorder may become unusually tired and may need to limit their activities.
 Rarely, women with a severe heart disorder are advised to have an abortion early in pregnancy.
 Risk is also increased during labor and delivery.
 After delivery, women with a severe heart disorder may not be out of danger for 6 months, depending on the type of heart disorder.

 A heart disorder in pregnant women may affect the fetus.
 The fetus may be born prematurely.
 Women with certain birth defects of the heart are more likely to have children with similar birth defects.
 Ultrasonography can detect some of these defects before the fetus is born.

 If a severe heart disorder in a pregnant woman suddenly worsens, the fetus may die.